Nissan Skyline GT-R: Fifth generation (1999–2002)

 A new feature on the R34 GT-R is a 5.8" LCD multifunction display on the centre of the dashboard, which shows seven different live readings of engine and vehicle statistics such as turbocharger pressure (1.2 bar max), oil and water temperature, among others.
-The GT-R V·Spec model added two extra features to the display: intake and exhaust gas temperatures.
-Nismo Multi-function Displays (MFD) could be bought at an extra cost, they included a lap timer, G-Force meter and an increase in boost pressure measurement to 2 bar.
+The GT-R V·spec model added two extra features to the display: intake and exhaust gas temperatures.
+Nismo multi-function displays (MFD) could be bought at an extra cost, they included a lap timer, G-Force meter and an increase in boost pressure measurement to 2 bar.
 The R34 GT-R was made shorter in response to customer concerns who thought the R33 was too bulky.

-Like the R33, the new R34 GT-R V·Spec (Victory Specification) models come equipped with the ATTESA E-TS Pro system and an Active LSD at the rear, while standard GT-R models come with the non-Pro system and a conventional mechanical differential.
-The V·Spec model also had firmer suspension and lower ground clearance, thanks to front and side splitters, as well as a rear carbon fibre air diffuser, designed to keep air flowing smoothly under the car.
+Like the R33, the new R34 GT-R V·spec (Victory Specification) models come equipped with the ATTESA E-TS Pro system and an active limited slip differential at the rear, while standard GT-R models come with the non-Pro system and a conventional mechanical differential.
+The V·spec model also had firmer suspension and lower ground clearance, thanks to front and side splitters, as well as a rear carbon fibre air diffuser, designed to keep air flowing smoothly under the car.

-At the time of the R34's introduction, like the R32 and R33, Nissan introduced an R34 V·Spec N1 model.
-The R34 V·Spec N1 was equipped similar to the R32 and R33 N1 models – a homologation special.
+At the time of the R34's introduction, like the R32 and R33, Nissan introduced an R34 V·spec N1 model.
+The R34 V·spec N1 was equipped similar to the R32 and R33 N1 models – a homologation special.
 It was sold without air conditioning, audio equipment, rear wiper, or boot lining, but ABS remained.
 The new R34 N1 was also given the new R34 N1 engine.
-Only 38 known R34 V·Spec N1 models were produced from the factory, 12 of which Nismo used for Super Taikyu racing.
+Only 38 known R34 V·spec N1 models were produced from the factory, 12 of which Nismo used for Super Taikyu racing.
 The rest were sold to various customers, mostly racing teams and tuning garages.

-The V·Spec version was also imported into the UK with a number of modifications carried out on these 80 cars.
-These included 3 additional oil coolers, revised ECU map, full Connolly leather interior, underbody diffusers, stiffer suspension, active rear limited slip differential, extra display feature on the in car display.
+The V·spec version was also imported into the UK through the Middlehurst Nissan dealer with a number of modifications carried out on these 80 cars.
+These included 3 additional oil coolers, revised ECU map, full Connolly leather interior, underbody diffusers, stiffer suspension, active rear limited slip differential, an increased 155 mph speed limiter and an extra display feature on the in car display.
 In additional to the UK, 10 were sold to Hong Kong and Singapore, and 5 to New Zealand although with different changes for their respective markets.

-In October 2000, Nissan introduced the V·Spec II, replacing the V·Spec.
-The V·Spec II has increased stiffness in the suspension (even stiffer than the original V·Spec) and had larger rear brake rotors.
+In October 2000, Nissan introduced the V·spec II, replacing the V·spec.
+The V·spec II has increased stiffness in the suspension (even stiffer than the original V·spec) and had larger rear brake rotors.
 It also comes equipped with a carbon fibre bonnet equipped with a NACA duct, which is lighter than the aluminium that all other GT-R bonnets are made from.
-Also different on the V·Spec II was an iridium centre console and aluminium pedals.
+Also different on the V·spec II was an iridium centre console and aluminium pedals.
 The seats were upholstered with black cloth rather than the grey cloth used on previous R34 GT-R models, and the amber turn lenses were replaced with white versions.